Muterra/doc-golix/yellowpaper.md

+Design decision: (slightly redundantly) separate the address hash definition from the cipher suite in the header.
+Decreases computational cost, eases pain of maintaining multiple hash algos, and decreases size of muid links, which must include the hash algo.

 Dynamic EIC files are a specialized symmetrically-encrypted container file.
 They are intended to retain static content-addressability with truly mutable content.
 They are **not** meant to be a mutable form of an EICs file, and EICd files support *only a single binary blob*.
 There are some tradeoffs involved with these files, and generally speaking they are not intended to be widely shared, but instead be reserved for the few situations in which maintaining a full set of anteherited static files would be impractical, impossible, or expensive.
 There is also additional overhead associated with the initial creation of dynamic files, as they involve more hash operations.
 However, they need not resolve inheritance/anteheritance chains, so bandwidth requirements may be lower.